Pros / This frame draws from a wide range of photo sources, including social media sites and physical storage.

 With the Nixplay Edge, colors are accurately reproduced.
 Our test images stayed crisp, though a few photos looked slightly washed out.
 Our panel was impressed overall with the photo quality of this frame.

 The one possible drawback to the views on this frame is due to the stand's design.
 The stand is not attached and not adjustable.
 The angle is sort of awkward because it is too close to 90 degrees.
 This is one of the digital photo frames that you can easily hang on the wall, though, with the predrilled hole on the back, so the viewing angle may not be an issue in that case.
-If you want frame that can sit squarely on a desk, the Sungale Cloud Frame might be the best choice for you.

 Most of the connected frames involve a bit of a learning curve, and this one is no exception.
 It takes a little effort to set up your Nixplay account initially and connect the frame.
 But once that is done everything else goes pretty fast.
 You can connect up to five Nixplay frames to one account too and manage their displays with one login.